Christ in the House of Martha and Mary (Velázquez)

-Christ in the House of Martha and Mary is an oil-on-canvas painting from Spanish artist Diego Velázquez, dating to his Seville period.
-Housed in the National Gallery, London, United Kingdom, it was painted in 1618, shortly after he completed his apprenticeship with Pacheco.
+Christ in the House of Martha and Mary is an oil-on-canvas painting by the Spanish artist Diego Velázquez, dating to his Seville period, now in the National Gallery, London.
+It was probably painted in 1618 (it is dated, but the "8" is "fragmentary" and uncertain), shortly after he completed his apprenticeship with Pacheco.
 At this time, Velázquez was experimenting with the potential of the bodegones, a form of genre painting set in taverns (the meaning of bodegon) or kitchens which was frequently used to relate scenes of contemporary Spain to themes and stories from the Bible.
 Often they contained depictions of people working with food and drink.